NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## Concept
 1^1 is an odd number, 1^1 + 2^2 is an odd number, 1^1 + 2^2 + 3^3 is an even number,  1^1 + 2^2 + 3^3 + 4^4 is an even number, odd number,odd number ,even number,even number...
-That is , the result is odd when we add up to the number module 4 = 1 or 2, even otherwhise.
+That is , the result is odd when we add up to the number mod 4 = 1 or 2, even otherwhise.

 ## Remark
 Assuming the program has a wrong result in certain number of summing up, then the result has the same probability be an even number or an odd number,which is 1/2.